RMS Student Expectations

 Keeping Lost Property

-A minimum 3.50 grade point average (GPA) is required is required for Honor Roll membership.
 All grades must be A, B, or C. All classes, including those taken at South High School, are used to determine eligibility.
-Also, all citizenship grades must be E or S. Any student who earns a GPA of 3.5 or higher, but has a U or N on his/her report card is not eligible for the Honor Roll.
+In addition, all citizenship grades must be E or S. Any student who earns a GPA of 3.5 or higher, but has a U or N on his/her report card is not eligible for any Honor Roll distinctions

 Individual textbooks are issued to students.
 It is their responsibility to cover them and treat them with care.
 Book covers are available at the Student Store or can easily be made at home.
 Students are responsible to pay for all textbooks that are damaged, lost, or stolen.
 Student report card (and diploma, if in 8th grade) will be held until payment is made.